 7. The Council shall consist of:

-- a Board, drawn from business, Government and the academic community, comprising:
+- a Board, drawn from business, Government, civil society and the academic community, comprising:

 - a Chair; and